Why Bangalore Is India’s Fastest-Growing Startup Hub

 - Flipkart (2007): India’s largest e-commerce platform, pioneering online retail and logistics solutions nationwide.

-- Swiggy (2014): A leader in food delivery and logistics, transforming how Indians order and receive meals.
+- Swiggy (2014): A leader in food delivery and logistics, publicly listed with a current market cap of roughly $8.7 billion.

 - Razorpay (2014): A fintech startup providing digital payment and financial infrastructure solutions to businesses of all sizes.